-Building on its tradition as a Port City, Muskegon County is also served by the Lake Express Ferry, a high-speed ship carrying passengers and vehicles across Lake Michigan from Milwaukee to Muskegon in just 2.5 hours, offering two runs every day during its May-October season.
+Building on its tradition as a Port City, Muskegon County is also served by the Lake Express Ferry, a high-speed ship carrying passengers and vehicles across Lake Michigan from Milwaukee to Muskegon in just 2.5 hours, offering two runs every day during its May to October season.

 Muskegon County and its port operators are here to serve your logistics needs and answer inquiries.
-Please contact our local Muskegon County - Port of Muskegon representatives at:
+For more information, contact the West Michigan Port Operators at:

 Muskegon, MI 49440